WasmEdge/WasmEdge/README.md

 However, the Wasm spec, and the [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge.h.in), only supports very limited data types as  input parameters and return values for the contained Wasm bytecode functions.
 In order to pass complex data types, such as a string of an array, as call arguments into the contained function, you should use the bindgen solution provided by the [rustwasmc](https://github.com/second-state/rustwasmc) toolchain.

-We currently [supports bindgen in the Node.js host environment](https://www.secondstate.io/articles/getting-started-with-rust-function/).
-We are working on bindgen support in Golang and Rust-based host applications.
+We currently supports bindgen in the [Node.js host environment](https://www.secondstate.io/articles/getting-started-with-rust-function/) and in [Golang environment](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_Mobilenet).
+We are working on [supporting interface types](https://github.com/WasmEdge/WasmEdge/issues/264) in place of bindgen for future releases.

 # Call native host functions from WasmEdge